awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBMapper.md

 }
 ```

 `DynamoDBMapper` offers an intuitive, natural way of working with DynamoDB data within Java\.
-It also provides a number of built\-in features such as optimistic locking, auto\-generated partition key and sort key values, and object versioning\.
+It also provides a number of built\-in features such as optimistic locking, ACID transactions, auto\-generated partition key and sort key values, and object versioning\.